 Joshua Jackson (Blaine Tuttle)

-THEN: Joshua Jackson may have made a name for himself as Dawson Leery’s charming best pal Pacey in Dawson’s Creek, but his on-screen credits begin long before that.
+THEN: Joshua Jackson may have made a name for himself as Dawson Leery’s charming best pal Pacey on Dawson’s Creek, but his onscreen credits begin long before that.
 He first put himself on the map as The Mighty Ducks’ Charlie Conway in 1992, grabbing several TV roles before locking in Dawson’s in 1998 and Cruel Intentions the following year.
 He played Sebastian’s sordid accomplice Blaine, tricking Annette’s ex-boyfriend into bed as blackmail.

 Eric Mabius (Greg McConnell)

-THEN: Eric Mabius played Greg McConnell, the football stud whom Sebastian and Blaine suspect of leaking Sebastian’s bad boy rep to Annette.
-Before coming into the Cruel Intentions gig, Mabius appeared in a range of indie flicks from Welcome to the Dollhouse (1995) and Black Circle Boys (1997) to The Minus Man (1999).
+THEN: Eric Mabius played Greg McConnell, the football stud whom Sebastian and Blaine suspect of leaking Sebastian’s bad-boy rep to Annette.
+Before coming into the Cruel Intentions gig, Mabius appeared in a range of indie flicks, from Welcome to the Dollhouse (1995) and Black Circle Boys (1997) to The Minus Man (1999).

 NOW: Mabius worked primarily in movies in the early ’00s, most notably as activist-turned-cop Matt Addison in Resident Evil (2002).
 He switched his focus to TV around 2005 with a stint on The O.C., going on to take roles in Eyes, The L Word, Ugly Betty, and, more recently, Chicago Fire.

 Sean Patrick Thomas (Ronald Clifford)